 William J. Bernstein made an interesting point in a March 2009 Money Magazine article.
 If you could go back in time to 1998 knowing what you know now, that the U.S. financial markets would suffer two serious recessions in the next decade, you might be tempted to put all of your money in ultra-secure Treasury Bills.
 Incredibly, a well-diversified stock portfolio would still outperform T-Bills over that same woeful decade [source: Bernstein].

-Spend some time with the links on the next page for more about personal finance and investing.
+Spend some time with the links below for more about personal finance and investing.